containerd/runwasi/README.md

 sudo make install
 ```

-Build the test image and load it into contianerd:
+Build the test image and load it into containerd:

 ```
 make test-image